Azure/azure-sdk-for-net/README.md

 In the root folder of Azure Sdk you will find two solutions:

-- WindowsAzureCommonLibraries.sln, contains projects for Azure Common libraries
+- AzureCommonLibraries.sln, contains projects for Azure Common libraries
-- WindowsAzureManagementLibraries.sln, contains projects for Azure Management libraries
+- AzureManagementLibraries.sln, contains projects for Azure Management libraries

 Any of them could be opened and built in the IDE of Visual Studio 2013.